sneha-senn9907/Library-Database-Management-System/README.md

 --Update: Updated records in the member's table.
 --Delete: Removed records from the Issued Status table as needed.

---1.Insert sample records into the books table --Create a New Book Record -- "978-1-60129-456-2', 'To Kill a Mockingbird', 'Classic', 6.00, 'yes', 'Harper Lee', 'J.B.
-Lippincott & Co.')" insert into books values('978-1-60129-456-2','To Kill a Mockingbird', 'Classic', 6.00, 'yes', 'Harper Lee', 'J.B.
+# 1.Insert sample records into the books table

+	insert into books values('978-1-60129-456-2','To Kill a Mockingbird', 'Classic', 6.00, 'yes', 'Harper Lee', 'J.B.
 Lippincott & Co.')

---2.Read and display data from different tables select * from books select * from members
+# 2.Read and display data from different tables

+	select * from books
+	select * from members

---3.1.Update an Existing Member's Address update members set member_address='125 Oak st'where member_id='C103'
+# 3.1.Update an Existing Member's Address

+	update members set member_address='125 Oak st'where member_id='C103'

---3.2.Adding new column in return_status
+# 3.2.Adding new column in return_status

 	alter table return_status add book_quality varchar(15)
 	update return_status set book_quality= 'Good' where book_quality is null
 	update return_status set book_quality='Damaged' where issued_id in ('IS112', 'IS117', 'IS118')
 	select * from return_status

---4.Delete a Record from the Issued Status Table
+# 4.Delete a Record from the Issued Status Table
--- Objective: Delete the record with issued_id = 'IS101' from the issued_status table.

 	delete from issued_status where issued_id='IS101'

 --Data Analysis and Findings